matthewmcdaniel/oracledb-opentelemetry-azure/labs/bicep/bicep.md

     }
     ```
     Before we continue, let's discuss what these fields mean.

     `location` - Region the Autonomous Database will be deployed in.

     `name` - Name of the resource.

-    `adminPassword` - This is the password of the ADMIN user which is provisioned by default.There are restrictions on what this password can contain.
+    `adminPassword` - This is the password of the ADMIN user which is provisioned by default.

+    There are restrictions on what this password can contain.

     * The password must be between 12 and 30 characters long and must include at least one uppercase letter, one lowercase letter, and one numeric character.